auspicrypt/writeup_toolsrus/README.md

 ## Step 1:

-Run nmap to enumerate all the ports and services running on the server.
+Run nmap to enumerate all the ports and services running on the server:

 ![GitHub Logo](/nmap.png)
 Format: ![Alt Text](url)

 ## Step 2:

-Run Dirtbuster to enumerate all the directories on the vulnerable machine
+Run Dirtbuster using 'directory-list-1.0.txt' to enumerate all the directories on the vulnerable machine:

 ![GitHub Logo](/dirbuster.png)
 Format: ![Alt Text](url)

-I noticed a stustus of 401 forbidden hinting a login page.
+I noticed a (401 forbidden) status hinting a login page.

 ## Step 3:
-basic http auth
+Upon navigating to '/protected', it uses basic-http-authentication.
-Run Hydra with wordlist(for password) and name('bob' as displayed in /guidelines) to authenticate..
+Run Hydra with wordlist(dictionary attack) and name('bob' as displayed in /guidelines) to authenticate:

 ![GitHub Logo](/hydra.png)
 Format: ![Alt Text](url)